|Introducing Linked Data And The Semantic Web|

 In essence, it marks a shift in thinking from publishing data in human readable HTML documents to machine readable documents.
 That means that machines can do a little more of the thinking work for us.

-What Does This Mean How It Does It Differ From The Web As It Is Today?
+How It Does It Differ From The Web As It Is Today?

 Today, much of the data we get from the web is delivered to us in the form of web pages - HTML documents that are linked to each other through the use of hyperlinks.
 Humans or machines can read these documents, but other than typically seeking keywords in a page, machines have difficulty extracting any meaning from these documents themselves.